Resilience is a critical skillset for lawyers, law students, and judges. Don’t wait to start building yours.

 Resilience is the ability to persevere through adversity and come out stronger than you were before.
 Adversity is par for the course of the adversarial justice system here in the US.

-Resilience is a skill that anyone can learn and apply to any area of their life.
+Resilience is a skillset that anyone can learn and apply to any area of their life.
 People are not “born resilient”; it’s not a personality trait that some have and others do not.
 People become resilient as they respond to difficulties in their lives.

 So the good news is that you can become more resilient — and the bad news is that your life requires hardship to develop resilience.
 Then again, if you were living with the delusion that you could avoid hardship in your life, let me dispel that notion right now.
 It is not a question of whether you will encounter hardship.
 It is a question of how you will respond to it.

 No matter what your particular stress is — client issues, financial anxiety, overwhelmed by technology, opposing counsel’s attitude — changing the way you think about and respond to that stress can turn a dreaded situation into an opportunity for building resilience.
 One place to start: Make a list of the things in your day that drain you of energy and joy.
 What would you prefer to avoid or actively wish would magically go away?
-With

-START BUILDING THE SKILL NOW.
+START BUILDING THE SKILLS NOW.

 There are many ways to increase resilience — you can start with these three tips to help you invest your time and energy effectively.